CaveStoryModdingCommunity/modding-wiki/wiki/modloader.md

 It can best be described as a split between complete engine modding with something like [CSE2](cse2) or [d-rs](doukutsu-rs) and straight vanilla modding using an assembler and x86 instructions.
 Developers write their program in their preferred language (typically c/c++) and tell their code what address in the original EXE to inject the mod.
 The result provides high-level expandability to Freeware.

-Since its creation, many other mod dlls have been made for this tool, adding things like wall jumping, customizable bosses, and even *(ghost)* [multiplayer](https://github.com/autumn-mnya/Freeware-Online)!

-One of the more prominent dlls made for the modloader is [AVA](ava), which takes the "Soda Fountain Mixer" approach to dll mods, exposing as many engine tweaks to the user as possible.

 ______
-***The following describes the demo mod that comes with the modloader, downloadable at either link above.***
+***The following describes the demo mod that comes with the modloader, downloadable at either link at the top of the page.***

 Clownacy's .dll Mod Loader demo will allow you to use and toggle .OGG audio files for your in-game music, provide Widescreen Support, enable Debug Save Mode, Change control methods to WASD, and Simplify Gamepad Controls.